Samurai: Women

 As the Tokugawa period progressed more value became placed on education, and the education of females beginning at a young age became important to families and society as a whole.
 Marriage criteria began to weigh intelligence and education as desirable attributes in a wife, right along with physical attractiveness.
 Though many of the texts written for women during the Tokugawa period only pertained to how a woman could become a successful wife and household manager, there were those that undertook the challenge of learning to read, and also tackled philosophical and literary classics.
 Nearly all women of the samurai class were literate by the end of the Tokugawa period.

-Foreign samurai

-Several people born in foreign countries were granted the title of samurai.

-After Bunroku and Keichō no eki, many people born in the Joseon dynasty were brought to Japan as prisoners or cooperators.
-Some of them served daimyōs as retainers.
-One of the most prominent figures among them was Kim Yeocheol, who was granted the Japanese name Wakita Naokata and promoted to Commissioner of Kanazawa city.